TRIPS TO GUINEA

 Air transportation is not included in the trip fee.
 You must arrange for and purchase your own roundtrip ticket to Guinea.

 Lodging is included and will vary based on locale.
 In Conakry, lodging will be dormitory-style.
 In villages, lodging will be in traditional huts and dwellings.
 In some cases there will be no access to western toilets or showers.
 Tents and/or mosquito netting are recommended.

-Three meals a day will be provided in Conakry, and in the villages.
+Three meals a day will be provided in Conakry and in villages.
 Vegetarians and special dietary needs can be accommodated with advance notice.

-The official language of Guinea is French, but many traditional languages are spoken widely, including Sousou, Malinke and Fula.
+The official language of Guinea is French, but many African languages are spoken widely, including Sousou, Malinke and Fula.
 French experience is not required but it is highly recommended that you bring a basic French phrase book.
-Visiting Guinea provides a great opportunity to learn (or brush up on) your French and to learn some words and phrases in traditional African tongues.
+Visiting Guinea provides a great opportunity to learn (or brush up on) your French and to learn some words and phrases in African languages.

 Loose, light clothing (microfiber recommended), sturdy walking shoes/sandals and a good hat are highly recommended.
 Mosquito repellent and sunscreen are necessary – pack them!